The School's History

 Construction on the School began in 1967, and the first students began attending classes in the September 1969 under the leadership of Father Jim Delaney, the School's first principal.
 Construction on the complex was completed in 1970, and the School was dedicated on 24 May 1970.

 The School's campus and facilities remained largely unchanged until 1995, when a formerly covered portico area was converted into office and lobby facilities as a part of the School's Silver Anniversary Campaign.
-More recently, the School completed (in 2008) two additional athletic fields on lands that were gifted by the Catholic Diocese of Wilmington.
+In 2008, the School completed two additional athletic fields on lands that were gifted by the Catholic Diocese of Wilmington.

 Saint Mark's Purpose